Why is Security so Important in Industrial Internet of Things?

 WHY IS SECURITY SO IMPORTANT IN IIOT?

-WHAT DO YOU HAVE TO CONSIDER AND HOW DO YOU MAKE SURE YOU ACTUALLY HAVE A SECURE SOLUTION?
+WHAT DO YOU HAVE TO CONSIDER, AND HOW DO YOU MAKE SURE YOU ACTUALLY HAVE A SECURE SOLUTION?

-This is where we believe our threats are
+- This is where we believe our threats are

-These are the consequences if one of those threats happen
+- These are the consequences if one of those threats happen

 1. WHAT THREATS DO YOU HAVE?

-A physical attack, for instance someone stealing your device to get access to your data or access to other parts of your organization.
+- A physical attack, for instance, someone stealing your device to get access to your data or access to other parts of your organization.

-A natural disaster, for instance a flood in your server farm which can bring down your whole organization.
+- A natural disaster, for instance, a flood in your server farm which can bring down your whole organization.

-An informational leak, for instance someone printing out some important information and leaving it somewhere by mistake.
+- An informational leak, for instance, someone printing out some important information and leaving it somewhere by mistake.

-Hacking, for instance the guy we talked about taking control of your ship.
+- Hacking, for instance, the guy we talked about taking control of your ship.

 2. WHAT CONSEQUENCES WILL THESE THREATS HAVE?

-Brand reputation damage
+- Brand reputation damage

-Lawful problems, for instance in relation to GDPR
+- Lawful problems, for instance, concerning GDPR

 3. HOW DO YOU EVALUATE THESE CONSEQUENCES?

-Reviewing your offboarding strategy and password policies
+- Reviewing your offboarding strategy and password policies

 MITIGATING THESE THREE STEPS

-Tampering with data
+- Tampering with data

-Denial of service
+- Denial of service

-Elevation of privilege
+- Elevation of privilege